 1-1.
 Welcome Statement

-For those of you who are commencing employment with Sentry Installations LLC ("Sentry Installations LLC" or the "Company"), on behalf of Sentry Installations LLC, let me extend a warm and sincere welcome.
+For those of you who are commencing employment with Sentry Installations, LLC ("Sentry Installations, LLC" or the "Company"), on behalf of Sentry Installations, LLC, let me extend a warm and sincere welcome.
 We hope you will enjoy your work here.
 We are glad to have you with us.

 For those of you who have been with us, thank you for your past and continued service.

-I extend to you my personal best wishes for your success and happiness here at Sentry Installations LLC.
+I extend to you my personal best wishes for your success and happiness here at Sentry Installations, LLC.
 We understand that it is our employees who provide the services that our customers rely upon, and who will grow and enable us to create new opportunities in the years to come.

-Sincerely,

-Sentry Installations LLC
+Work Safely,

+Laura Terry

+President

 1-2.
 Equal Employment Opportunity

-Sentry Installations LLC is an Equal Opportunity Employer that does not discriminate on the basis of actual or perceived race, creed, color, religion, alienage or national origin, ancestry, citizenship status, age, disability or handicap, sex, marital status, veteran status, sexual orientation, genetic information, arrest record, or any other characteristic protected by applicable federal, state or local laws.
+Sentry Installations, LLC is an Equal Opportunity Employer that does not discriminate on the basis of actual or perceived race, creed, color, religion, alienage or national origin, ancestry, citizenship status, age, disability or handicap, sex, marital status, veteran status, sexual orientation, genetic information, arrest record, or any other characteristic protected by applicable federal, state or local laws.
 Our management team is dedicated to this policy with respect to recruitment, hiring, placement, promotion, transfer, training, compensation, benefits, employee activities and general treatment during employment.

 The Company will endeavor to make a reasonable accommodation to the known physical or mental limitations of qualified employees with disabilities unless the accommodation would impose an undue hardship on the operation of our business.
 If you need assistance to perform your job duties because of a physical or mental condition, please let your Supervisor know.

 The Company will endeavor to accommodate the sincere religious beliefs of its employees to the extent such accommodation does not pose an undue hardship on the Company's operations.
-If you wish to request such an accommodation, please speak to the President.
+If you wish to request such an accommodation, please speak to the Operations Manager, Jeff Terry.

 Any employees with questions or concerns about equal employment opportunities in the workplace are encouraged to bring these issues to the attention of their Supervisor.
 Note: If your Supervisor is the person toward whom the concern is directed, you should contact the President.
 The Company will not allow any form of retaliation against individuals who raise issues of equal employment opportunity.
 To ensure our workplace is free of artificial barriers, violation of this policy will lead to discipline, up to and including discharge.
 All employees must cooperate with all investigations.

 1-3.
 Non-Harassment

-It is Sentry Installations LLC's policy to prohibit intentional and unintentional harassment of any individual by another person on the basis of any protected classification including, but not limited to, race, color, national origin, disability, religion, marital status, veteran status, sexual orientation or age.
+It is Sentry Installations, LLC's policy to prohibit intentional and unintentional harassment of any individual by another person on the basis of any protected classification including, but not limited to, race, color, national origin, disability, religion, marital status, veteran status, sexual orientation or age.
 The purpose of this policy is not to regulate our employees' personal morality, but to ensure that in the workplace, no one harasses another individual.